 Rating Criteria for Program Description (scored on a scale of 1-5; weighted at 30%) 2.1 Services/interventions: Description of the proposed services/interventions of the program.
 Description should include: how the services will address the need. how the services will be delivered. how trauma-informed care will be implemented. how the program included key elements of one or more of the Title II program purpose areas.
 Provide a rationale for the proposed program, which included a description of the relevant information to support the selection of the proposed program for the target population and the community (may include evidence-based, promising, community-defined, innovative, and/or data-driven practices).
-2.2 Describe how the proposed services/interventions will address the racial and 2.2 ethnic disparities identified in Program Need.
-2.3 Participants: 2.5 The total number of individuals projected to be served in relation to the target population.
-The plan for selecting individuals for the program who are , , , representative of the target population (e.g., referral process).
-The plan for selecting the services that will be received by participants (a provide the services and the least services that will be received by participants). (e.g., risk/needs assessment tools, referral process).
+2.2 Describe how the proposed services/interventions will address the racial and ethnic disparities identified in Program Need.
+2.3 Participants: The total number of individuals projected to be served in relation to the target population.
+The plan for selecting individuals for the program who are representative of the target population (e.g., referral process).
+The plan for selecting the services that will be received by participants (e.g., risk/needs assessment tools, referral process).
 2.4 Outreach: Community Engagement: Describe a plan for continued engagement with the larger community throughout the grant cycle.
 Collaboration with partners: The appropriateness of the process to select program partners or potential partners (agencies, contractors, stakeholders, private and/or public).
 If partners are to be selected after the grant is awarded, then the process for selecting those has been appropriately specified.